opsb/ember-cli-ie8-demo/README.md

 		}
 	});

-#### Tell ember to stub Object.create (not necessary with the canary build of ember - should be in ember 1.7)
+#### Tell ember to stub Object.create
-[index.html](https://github.com/opsb/ember-cli-ie8-demo/blob/master/app/index.html#L16) - Add the following before any other javascript is run.
+This step isn't necessary with the canary build of ember, this step won't be neccessary after ember 1.7 [index.html](https://github.com/opsb/ember-cli-ie8-demo/blob/master/app/index.html#L16) - Add the following before any other javascript is run.

 	<!--[if (IE 8)]>